joaomcruz/challenge-qa-engineer-bravocare/README.md

 2 - I added CI to this project.
 So that every time I push something new, it's going to trigger the test cases via GitHub Actions

 3 - I'm using mochawesome to create advanced reports.
-In order to have an advanced/beautiful report in hand, simply use the defined script `mochawesome-merge` after running a test .
+To have an advanced/beautiful report in hand, simply use the defined script `mochawesome-merge` after running a test.
 Then open the folder named `mochawesome-report` and then open the mochawesome.html file in your browser.
-You'll be able to see a very good looking report.
+You'll be able to see a very good-looking report.
 You can also delete the reports you have with the `delete-results` script.
 It's also possible to run the `cypress-regression-pack` script that deletes all the reports, triggers the tests and merges the generated reports.